Paso Del Norte Group: History

-Much of the group's history and past actions have not been made public.
-Most of what has been made public about the group was acquired via the Freedom of Information Act.

 The Council was made up of 40 CEOs, and focused on research-based public policy.
 After several years, The group failed to move forward and serve its potential, so it changed its name in 2003 to “El Paso Business Leadership Council”.
 Hunt served as the initial chairman; into 2004, with Bob Hoy as chairman, Myrna Deckert was brought in as COO.
 She, in turn, with Jack Cardwell, who founded the Petro chain of truck stops and gas stations, and William Sanders, a real estate developer who brought his Verde Realty Group to El Paso, developed the current structure.
 In March 2004 the group changed its name to “Paso Del Norte Group.”

 Sanders, in particular, has been described as a driving force in developing the Paso Del Norte Group.
 Sanders, who originally is from El Paso but made his fortune in Chicago, brought a model from that city—the Commercial Club, a storied organization of great influence in that city.
 He is the co-founder of the Paso del Norte Group.